The History of St. John the Evangelist (Stamford)

 Find A Grave

-In our 200th year (2020), one of our parishioners has taken on a project of photographing all of our St. John's cemetery's headstones and is creating a FIND A GRAVE profile for each of the persons listed on the headstones, including headstones' inscriptions.
-He is about halfway done, and hopes to be finished by the end of the summer.
+In our 200th year (2020), one of our parishioners photographed all of our St. John's cemetery headstones and created a FIND A GRAVE profile for each of the persons listed on the headstones, including headstones' inscriptions.

 Here is a link to the Saint John's Anglican Church Cemetery at Find a Grave: